msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 #-----------------------------------------

-This repository scrapes encounter data from WarcraftLogs which can be used in a data analysis.
-Currently scrapes:
+This tool scrapes encounter data from WarcraftLogs which can be used in a data analysis.
+Currently scrapes the following data:
 &emsp; • Character name, server, region
 &emsp; • Date
 &emsp; • Kill time